 If you’re lucky enough to find some feathers of the Hawk, read here the meaning.

 The hawk cry is a sound that can be expressed as the call of one or more hawks.
-It has been used in various cultures and religions for centuries to ward off evil spirits, but also welcomes good ones.
-The meaning behind this noise is often debated upon since it varies from culture to culture and country to country.
+It has been used in various cultures and religions for centuries to ward off evil spirits, but also welcome good ones.
+The meaning behind this noise is often debated since it varies from culture to culture and country to country.
 Some believe the noise was meant to scare away bad luck while others say it’s an invitation for good fortune.
 Regardless of which conclusion you come up with, it’s clear that this bird has played a significant role in human history outside of being just another animal on the planet Earth!